crolllab/IBIOL-compute-resources/README.md

 ## How to access the servers

-To access the servers, you need to be on the `unine` Wifi or connected through a cable to the network.
-A connection over a VPN may be possible but for this you need to consult the SITEL resources or open a ticket with specific questions.
-Not all computers are allowed to connect.
+**From UNINE**: To access the servers, you need to be on the `unine` Wifi or connected through a cable to the network.

+**From home**: A connection over a VPN is possible through the [GlobalProtect VPN client](https://mydoc.unine.ch/fr/Internet_VPN_WiFi/VPN) (you need to log in to view the site).
+You need to have a computer getting at the least the "orange" status during the checks by the VPN client.
+"Orange" can be achieved both by SITEL provided machines but also by personal machines that are up-to-date and have a working antivirus.
+Check the SITEL documentation how to install GlobalProtect to get further information.

 For specific instructions on how to connect to the servers, please see the following sections.